8th September: Grand Final

 The Beach re-grouped for a grand final re-match against Bombers.
 This game was quite close for most of it with the Beach always in control.
 However a

-déjà vu and after a head count it was revealed they had again fielded 19 players.
-With their scorecompletely wiped they fought hard to get back in the game but it was too little too late with the Beach’s 6 goal buffer penciling them in for a certain victory.
+completely wiped they fought hard to get back in the game but it was too little too late with the Beach’s 6 goal buffer penciling them in for a certain victory.

-Brett Claudius getting his Guernsey absolutely shredded and ripped off him in a monster tackle.
-As he continued to run aroundtopless for a few minutes, he then realized he’d better go put some clothes on and ventured towards the bench.
+topless for a few minutes, he then realized he’d better go put some clothes on and ventured towards the bench.
 But Not before taking a HUGE HANGA,

 kicking the ball on to a team mate, then jogging back to the centre to pick up his piece of rag, did he actually come off & get changed.
 Never seen before!